Updated: Jan 8

 Too many options

 We do too much!
-That might sound strange, but mastering engineers often make very, very small changes.
+That might sound strange, but pro mastering engineers often make very, very small changes.
 One db on an EQ is a lot in mastering.
 Even if we don't have mastering grade analog gear, we'll surely not only have a ton of amazing emulations of analog gear, but also have multi-band compressors, dynamic EQ’s, a ton of amazing tools, and the temptation is great to go wild whereas, when not fixing a specific issue, mastering engineers tend to be very conservative with what they do.
+Whenever I read about some online guy doing 10 things to a track to master it...I shudder.
 If they need to make huge changes, your mix probably sucks.
-Which brings me to...
+This brings me to...

 Upping your game

-One of the best things for me as a mixer is working with a mastering engineer is asking them to help up my mixing game.
-They don’t generally offer advice, but I ASK!
+One of the best things over the years for me as a mixer is working with a mastering engineer is asking them to help up my mixing game.
+They don’t generally offer advice...but I ASK!
 "What did you have to do?
 How was the bass?"
 Over the years I’ve used their suggestions to get better and better - so they have to do less and less.
+Maybe it sounds really weird that I WANT them to do almost nothing, but that's the goal!

 Letting go is good.
 When you’ve been working on something for a long time, it’s hard to maintain perspective.
-That’s why its great for a producer to find a great mixing engineer to take it to the next level.
-Everyone’s mix sounds just fine in isolation - until they hear it next to mine, which is why I get hired, and the work succeeds.
-Of course the next step then applies to the mixes I just spent days on and why it's THEN great to use a great mastering engineer to add that final, objective quality control and make any tweaks that may be needed.
+That’s why it's great for a producer to find a great mixing engineer to take it to the next level.
+Everyone’s rough, or not-so-rough mix sounds just fine in isolation - until they hear it next to mine, which is why I get hired, and the work succeeds.
+Of course, the next step then applies to the mixes I just spent days on and why it's THEN great to use a great mastering engineer to add that final, objective quality control and make any tweaks that may be needed.

 I want it all!

 Now, there’s nothing wrong with learning how each part of the process works, or even studying obsessively if it’s a path you want to take, but as an artist you simply have to ask yourself what you are good at, where your energy is best spent and dig deep to become the best you can possibly be at it, and that may involve taking the wants of your ego and putting it in check.
-There's a reason the process that's been used to make great records exists, and the beauty of being alive today is that it's available to everyone, everywhere.
+I know there are always budgetary considerations, but there's a reason the process that's been used to make great records exists, and the beauty of being alive today is that it's available to everyone, everywhere.

-If you need an online mixing engineer, you can hire me to mix your next record at mixedbyadam.com, and please - hit me up if you need referring to a mastering engineer.
-I know some great guys, in several budget ranges.
-In the meantime, happy music making and feel free to say hi!
+If you need an online mixing engineer, you can hire me to mix your next record at mixedbyadam.com, and please - hit me up if you need me to refer to a mastering engineer.
+I know some truly great guys, in several budget ranges.
+In the meantime, happy music making and feel free to say hi or ask questions, anytime.